r-dube/pickingflowers/sweden.md

 Sapo's stance on Huawei was unsurprising as it had long been concerned about Chinese espionage activities in Sweden \[11\], \[12\].

 ## Huawei's use of Sweden's legal system
-In November 2020, immediately after the telecom regulator's decision, Huawei filed a complaint with a Swedish court in an effort to overturn the regulator's decision.
+In November 2020, immediately after the telecom regulator's decision, Huawei filed a complaint with a Swedish court to overturn the regulator's decision.
 The complaint prevented the regulator from proceeding with a 5G spectrum auction to telecom operators - an early step in the process of deploying 5G infrastructure \[13\].

 The court ultimately allowed the auction to continue but also allowed Huawei to continue the legal process.